Skip to Main Content

 • Make debt part of your interview discussions: Once you are far enough into the job hunt to receive offers, ask about employer contributions to your monthly debt payments.
 As law school continues to get more expensive, some firms are opting to help offset this recurring cost to reduce the financial stress on young employees.

 Law school can be well worth your time and money, but deciding where to earn your degree can be a decision that impacts your financial well-being for years to come.
-While a juris doctorate typically takes three years to complete if you’re studying full time, the resulting debt can take much longer to pay off.
+While a Juris Doctorate typically takes three years to complete if you’re studying full time, the resulting debt can take much longer to pay off.
+Research your intended area of practice to get a realistic idea of earnings, plus repayment assistance eligibility.

 As you consider which schools to apply to, you will want to weigh the financial implications of your enrollment.
-Financial aid, including grants and scholarships, can ease the burden.
-Likewise, attending a public school in your state can result in a cheaper tuition.
+Financial aid, including grants and law school scholarships, can ease the burden.
+Likewise, attending a public school in your state can result in cheaper tuition.
+If you need to borrow money to fill any gaps, use a student loan calculator to avoid taking on more than you can afford.